Share

 What Is Geometry Dash Lite?

 Geometry Dash Lite is a rhythm-based platformer developed by RobTop Games, released on August 13, 2013, for iOS, Android, and web browsers.
 It’s a stripped-down, ad-supported version of the full Geometry Dash ($1.99), offering 19 challenging levels, customizable icons, and addictive gameplay.
-Players control a geometric icon (usually a cube) that auto-scrolls through obstacle-filled levels synced to electronic music, requiring precise taps to jump, fly, or flip past hazards like spikes and lasers.
+To jump, fly, or overcome obstacles like spikes and lasers, players must tap precisely as a geometric symbol - usually a cube - automatically moves through obstacle-filled levels while synchronized with electronic music.

 geometry-dash-lite-banner